bdewerff/harry_potter_project/source/chamber_of_secrets/chamber.rst

 --------------

-The second installment of the Harry Potter series begins with Harry living a miserable summee with the Dursleys.
+The second installment of the Harry Potter series begins with Harry living a miserable summer with the Dursleys.
 Dobby, a house-elf comes to warn Harry to not come back to Hogwarts, but Harry ignores it.
 Later, Ron comes to steal Harry away from the Dursleys so he can live with the Weasleys for the summer.